Identifying the glassy-winged sharpshooter

-If you have an insect that you think is the Glassy-winged Sharpshooter you can use this page to identify the insect.
+If you have an insect that you think is the glassy-winged sharpshooter (GWSS), you can use this page to help you identify the insect.

-The Glassy-winged Sharpshooter at ½ inch (13mm) long is relatively large for the Sharpshooter/Leafhopper family of insects.
+The GWSS adult, which reaches a half inch (13mm) in size, is relatively large for the sharpshooter/leafhopper family of insects.
 On the left is a good example of the sharpshooter’s profile.
 You can see the distinct orange underside of the head where the proboscis or mouthpiece is.
 It uses this mouthpiece to pierce the shoots and branches to draw in the fluids and get nutrients and minerals from the plants.
 The wings of the sharpshooter are translucent brown with red veins.
 The top of the insect is dark brown while the underside is white.

-Nymphs are the immature insects that will later on become adults.
+Nymphs of GWSS are the immature life stages before adulthood.
 The sharpshooter’s nymphs, like the one to the left, are greenish grey in color and quite similar in shape to the adults.
-The nymphs do not have wings and are generally smaller than the adults, ranging in size from .07 inches (2 mm) to nearly ½ inch (13mm) long.
-The nymphs have very distinct red eyes that are visible when they are alive, but this fades when they die.
-The nymphs are much more active than the adults and are more likely to jump away when approached.
+The nymphs do not have wings and are generally smaller than the adults, ranging in size from .07 inches (2 mm) to nearly half an inch (13mm) long.
+The nymphs have very distinct red eyes that are visible when they are alive.
+The nymphs are much more active than the adults, and are more likely to jump away when approached.

-The Sharpshooter lays its eggs inside of the underside of leaves.
-The Sharpshooter will lay its eggs on almost any plant including cactus.
-To the left is a good example of a Sharpshooter egg mass.
-The egg masses are usually composed of 10 - 20 eggs, but they can lay more or as few as 1.
+The sharpshooter lays its eggs inside of the underside of leaves.
+GWSS will lay eggs on almost any plant, including cactus.
+To the left is a good example of a sharpshooter egg mass.
+The egg masses are on average composed of 10 - 20 eggs, although they can lay as few as one egg.
 Most of the egg masses have a waxy coating around the eggs for protection.
-The eggs are lined up making a rectangular pattern of eggs on the leaf.
-The eggs are all in separate chambers so you can see the walls between each egg making the egg mass look distinct from egg masses that other insects can lay in leaves.
-On the top of the leaf there is usually a little discoloration of the leaf.
-To find the eggs it is easiest to get under the tree or shrub and look up at the leaf with sunlight behind it.
+The eggs are lined up, making a rectangular pattern of eggs on the leaf.
+The eggs are all in separate chambers so you can see the walls between each egg, which makes their egg masses distinctive.
+On the top of the leaf, there is usually some discoloration.
+To find the eggs, it is easiest to get under the tree or shrub and look up at the leaf with sunlight behind it.
 The egg blocks out some of the sunlight and you can see the distinct shape of the egg through the leaf.

-When the Nymphs hatch they split the leaf open on one side.
-In time the area where the eggs were will start to turn brown leaving an "Egg Scar" which can stay until the leaf falls from the plant.
+When the nymphs hatch, they split the leaf open on one side.
+In time the area where the eggs were will start to turn brown, leaving an "egg scar" that remains until the leaf falls from the plant.
 Another way the egg mass can leave an egg scar is after parasitization.
 To the left is a picture of an egg scar left after the egg mass was parasitized.
-These scars are good tools to find where the Sharpshooters have been.
+These scars are helpful to show where the GWSS has been.
 At times the scars have been brought in with the plants in new landscaping so as to give the appearance of a previous infestation.
-Again with egg scars you can find them in the same way as the fresh egg masses by looking at them through sunlight.
-The egg scars tend to stand out more than the fresh eggs.
+As with the fresh egg masses, you can find them in the same way by looking up from below the plant.
+The egg scars tend to stand out more than the fresh egg masses.

-The Sharpshooter can consume about 300 times its own weight in fluids from the plants that it feeds upon and can be found in such high numbers that they cause what is called Sharpshooter Rain.
-When a large number of Sharpshooters are in a tree they constantly draw fluids out of the branches and excrete them out the other end giving the appearance of rain coming off the tree.
+Each GWSS can consume about 300 times its own weight in fluids from the plants that it feeds upon, and they can be found in such high numbers that they cause what is called "sharpshooter rain".
+When a large number of GWSS are in a tree, they constantly draw fluids out of the branches and excrete them out the other end, which gives the appearance of rain coming off the tree.
 This excreta also causes the whitewashed appearance on leaves, fruit and even on the sidewalk under it.
-There are other ways to create this whitewashed appearance, mineral deposits from water is one common way.
-White spots on plants are not always a sign that Sharpshooters are present, but if you see it, closer inspection may reveal the Sharpshooter hiding on the stems or branches of the plant.
+There are other ways to create this whitewashed appearance, such as minerals depositing from water.
+White spots on plants are not always a sign that sharpshooters are present, but if you see it, closer inspection may reveal GWSS hiding on the stems or branches of the plant.